Helping people with computers... one answer at a time.

-I've been an MSN dial-up subscriber for years, since I switched from AOL because I thought it was micro-managing my computer; yes, you guessed it, now I think MSN does it, too.
-In the last year we've added Road Runner high speed wireless at our house, and I've been dragging my feet on dropping MSN.
+I’ve been an MSN dial-up subscriber for years, since I switched from AOL because I thought it was micro-managing my computer; yes, you guessed it, now I think MSN does it, too.
+In the last year, we’ve added Road Runner high-speed wireless at our house, and I’ve been dragging my feet on dropping MSN.
 I use my MSN e-mail address for everything, and I know I should not be doing that; I hesitate to take on a road runner e-mail address because we may not keep it forever.
 I want your advice about getting a new e-mail address that I can consider permanent.
 I do have my own website for my real estate practice (bought my domain from Go Daddy), but this site is also kind of micro-managed by the realty firm I work for!
 Would you recommend I buy a separate domain for my family with a couple e-mails on it?
 Also, if I drop my paid MSN account, can I keep my @msn.com e-mail address as a free one like Hotmail?

 You're experiencing a very common problem.
 No matter what email address you choose, if it's on a domain you don't control you run the risk of losing it some day.
 If you have lots of contacts and correspondents, changing it can be a real problem.